www.stalkvictims.info - weapons page

 2. Spare weapon

 If the incident has left a vengeful perpetrator out and about, you are at risk.
 However, if you used a weapon it has just gone into the police evidence room!
 Solution?
 Have a spare weapon.
-It should be identical to your defence weapon, and be capable of being used by either hand - in case your strong hand or arm is injured.
+It should be identical to your defense weapon, and be capable of being used by either hand - in case your strong hand or arm is injured.

 3. Lawyer

-Find the best self-defence lawyer around.
+Find the best self-defense lawyer around.
 If you don't have a lawyer now, contact a lawyer referral service in your area.
 The lawyer should be paid by you.
 If a co-defendant hired your lawyer (e.g., insurance company) the lawyer will try to shift the blame off their paymaster and onto you!
-When you get the opportunity to talk with your lawyer after a shooting, tell him or her everything, every little detail.
+When you get the chance to talk with your lawyer after a shooting, tell him or her everything, every little detail.
 Anything you say to your lawyer cannot be used against you.

 Things to Avoid